 Mrs. Jennifer Knight

 I earned my bachelor's and master's degrees from Augusta University, and this year will begin my thirtieth in the classroom.
 I have taught all high school ELA grades and levels, including AP Literature and Composition, in Georgia, South Carolina, and North Carolina.
 I have also taught French I, SAT Prep, Yearbook, Creative Writing, and Credit Recovery classes.
 Additionally, I have been a Teacher of the Year, a Rock Hill Distinguished Climber, a Senior Project Coordinator, a yearbook sponsor, a graduation coordinator, and a club sponsor.

-I look forward to a wonderful year with your student!
+I look forward to a wonderful year with you!
 Please feel free to contact me if I can help in any way.